xaptum/ecdaa/README.md

   - The milagro library must be built with support for the necessary curves
   - Currently, the fork available [here](https://github.com/zanebeckwith/milagro-crypto-c/tree/headers-under-directory) must be used
 - libsodium >= 1.0.11 (optionally, see below)
+- xaptum-tpm >= 0.3.0
+  - If building with TPM support

 ## Milagro-Crypto-C Dependency